 “Achievers” are energetic, optimistic, self-assured and goal oriented.

-“Romantics” have deep sensitive feelings and are warm and perceptive.
+“Romantics” have deep, sensitive natures and are warm and perceptive.

 “Observers” have a need for knowledge and are introverted, curious, analytical and insightful.

 “Questioners” are responsible, trustworthy and value loyalty.
-Their personalities range from reserved and timid to outspoken and confrontive.
+Their personalities range from reserved and timid to outspoken and assertive.